the8tre/drummer-cue/README.md

 Visual tool for any Drummer struggling with inital song tempo.
 The whole screen blinks at the tempo you defined for each song.

+Give a try to the live app here: https://the8tre.github.io/drummer-cue/

 ![splash](splash.gif)

 - Create and maintain your gigs set lists